 The four Pan-European programmes hold regular meetings (coordinated by INTERACT) and bilateral meetings to define the cooperation and collaboration areas, both at the programming and at the implementation stages.
 Among other actions, the four programmes have been working together to clarify their respective types of interventions and target groups to ensure both the complementarity and the identification of synergies.
 At the implementation stage, synergies refer to the mutual promotion of the programme activities, exchange of information for the benefit of each programme activities, and joint organisation of activities.

-The complementarities to other EU instruments and EU policies
+The complementarities with other EU instruments and EU policies

 Other relevant EU instruments and policies can benefit from the interregional policy learning opportunities offered by Interreg Europe operations (projects and the platform).